jcsmileyjr/frontloops-design-challenge/README.md

 # 30 UI Interface Challenge

-_During the 2020 Corvid-19 pandemic, I used the challenges at Frontloops.io  to sharpen my CSS and HTML skills._
+_During the 2020 Corvid-19 pandemic, I worked on challenges from Frontloops.io  to sharpen my CSS and HTML skills._

 #### 1. Credit Card Payment